matsilv/sfge-dfl/docs/usage/pfl_plus_saa.md

 The models (for each dataset, split) are saved inside the `experiments/stochastic_capacity_kp/50-items/penalty-1/` and we report results when sampling 1, 10 and 50 scenarios.
+Results are saved in `experiments/stochastic_capacity_kp/50-items/penalty-1/seed-0/rnd-split-seed-1/MLE/run_0` (for each run, split seed and dataset seed)